Contact The Orlow Firm Today!

 How much does it cost to hire The Orlow Firm?

 The Orlow Firm generally works on a contingency fee basis, which means you only pay if we win your case.
 The fee is a percentage of the settlement or judgment obtained on your behalf.

 Do I have to go to court?

-Not necessarily.
-Many pedestrian accident cases are settled out of court.
-However, if a fair settlement cannot be reached, going to court may be necessary to secure the compensation you deserve.
+Not all cases go to court; many are settled through negotiations.
+However, if a fair settlement cannot be reached, going to court might be necessary to get the compensation you deserve.